AnthonyBloomer/fitness-insights-dashboard/README.md

 ## Installation

 This project uses [python-myfitnesspal](https://github.com/coddingtonbear/python-myfitnesspal) to pull data from MyFitnessPal.
-You'll need to export your username and password as environment variables:
+To authenticate, you'll need to export your username and password as environment variables:

 ``` shell
 export FITNESS_PAL_USERNAME='YOUR_USERNAME'
 export FITNESS_PAL_PASSWORD='YOUR_PASSWORD'
 ```

 I'm using Selenium and the ChromeDriver to automate data retrieval from the MapMyWalk website.
-You will need to have Chrome installed and the chromedriver.
+You will need to have Google Chrome and [ChromeDriver](http://chromedriver.chromium.org) installed.
 If you are using macOS, you can install ChromeDriver using Homebrew:

 ``` shell
 brew cask install chromedriver
 ```

-To send metrics to New Relic Insights, you'll also need to export your application name and license key:
+To send metrics to New Relic Insights, you will also need to export your application name and license key:

 ``` shell
 export NEW_RELIC_LICENSE_KEY='YOUR_LICENSE_KEY'